Saturday, 29 December 2018

 Shipping is tracked wherever you're are.
 You will need to sign the parcel to get it.

-All the care is taken to be sure the puzzles will not get damaged during the delivery.
+All the care is taken to be sure that the puzzles will not get damaged during the delivery.

 However I am not responsible in case your customs/delivery guys are not careful enough!!!